CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Experiments

 We show the quantitative results on how the real data scarcity issue can be mitigated by: (i) using the synthetic data for augmentation, which could be generated at ease using the proposed TOPO-DataGen, (ii) applying the real data sample-efficient CrossLoc algorithm.
 All experiments in this section are carried out on Urbanscape in-place scene.

-The added value of the multimodal synthetic data with respect to the real images is studied as shown in Table~\ref{tab:ablation_sim_data}.
-We compare the performance of various algorithms trained with real data only, real-sim paired data only, and real-sim paired data plus the plentiful LHS-sim data.
-For each method, the best performance is always achieved with the largest amount of synthetically generated data.
-The synthetic data consistently helps the localization algorithms to understand the geometry of the underlying scene better.
-In all cases, our CrossLoc localization performs the best, which indicates the usefulness of the proposed self-supervision via geometric hierarchy.
+The added value of the multimodal synthetic data is validated in Table~\ref{tab:ablation_sim_data}.
+We compare the performance of various methods trained with real data only, real-sim paired data only, and real-sim paired data plus the plentiful LHS-sim data.
+For each method, the best performance is always achieved with the most synthetic data.
+CrossLoc consistently performs the best, which indicates the usefulness of the proposed self-supervision via geometric hierarchy.

 In Table~\ref{tab:ablation_matching_data}, we evaluate the real data sample efficiency of different methods, assuming that the paired synthetic data is available.
 We randomly sample 25\% and 50\% of the real training data to train each model.
-As expected, each algorithm performs better given a larger amount of real data, and in comparison, the CrossLoc algorithm leverages the real data most efficiently.
-It outperforms the 100\%-data-trained DSAC* and the CrossLoc-CO when trained with only 50\% of available data.
+Each algorithm performs better given a larger amount of training data, and in comparison, the CrossLoc leverages the real data most efficiently.
+CrossLoc outperforms the 100\%-data-trained DSAC* and all CrossLoc-CO when trained with only 50\% of available data.
 The proposed geometrical self-supervision tasks are particularly helpful for learning in the low-data regime.